s5k6/shelltalk/README.md

 As example, the following command should print the listing of one file to *stdout*, and an error message to *stderr*:

-    $ ls README.md noSuchFile
+    $ ls README.md /noSuchFile
-    ls: cannot access 'noSuchFile': No such file or directory README.md
+    ls: cannot access '/noSuchFile': No such file or directory README.md

 Use `1>` (or the shorthand `>`) to write *stdout* to a file:

-    $ ls README.md noSuchFile 1> file1
+    $ ls README.md /noSuchFile 1> file1
-    ls: cannot access 'noSuchFile': No such file or directory
+    ls: cannot access '/noSuchFile': No such file or directory

     $ cat file1
     README.md